Mateo Santos: Storylines

-Originally from San Antonio, Texas, Mateo comes to Pine Valley in 1995 with his family.
+From San Antonio, Texas, Mateo comes to Pine Valley in 1994 with his family.

 One night, Mateo stumbles upon a distraught Hayley Vaughan on the beach still in her wedding gown.
 Mateo and Hayley get to know each other and simply talk all night.
 The two remain friends even after Hayley decides to go through with a second ceremony to Alec MacIntyre.

 Once Alec is sent to jail for trying to kill Hayley's mother, the two become engaged and move in together.
 Mateo and Hayley buy Hal's Bar together and rename it Holidays.

 Mateo's old buddy from Texas, Tanner Jordan, soon shows up.
 Mateo gives Tanner a job at Holiday's as a waiter; schemer Tanner repays him by sabotaging Mateo and Hayley's relationship.
 Tanner's tricks to this end even include hiring someone to pretend to be Hayley's deceased stepfather.

 Tanner gets Hayley to fly with him in a private plane to Texas under the pretense of "visiting" Mateo.
 Tanner claims the plane was in distress and feigns an emergency landing.
 He then drugs Hayley and rapes her.
 When a groggy Hayley protests, he claims it is consensual sex.

 Mateo tracks Hayley and Tanner down to an abandoned cave.
 There is a struggle and Tanner is shot and dies.
 Mateo gets Hayley to a nearby hospital and the two are wed by a hospital chaplain.

 Their wedded bliss is cut short when Raquel Dion, Mateo's first wife, shows up and she is not alone.
 She brings with her Mateo Jr. (referred to as Max), the son Mateo never knew he had.
 To add insult to injury, their marriage has never been annulled.